MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 If more than one app registers a protocol, the user is presented with a prompt.
 The user chooses the appropriate app from the list presented by the OS or browser.

-To preview protocol handling in Microsoft Edge on Windows, navigate to [Turning on experimental features](#turning-on-experimental-features) and turn on **Desktop PWA Protocol handling**.
+To preview protocol handling in Microsoft Edge on Windows, navigate to [Turn on experimental features](#turn-on-experimental-features) and turn on **Desktop PWA Protocol handling**.

 For more information about origin trial is running for protocol handlers, navigate to [Register for Web App Protocol Handler Registration][MicrosoftDeveloperMicrosoftEdgeOriginTrialsWebAppProtocolHandlerRegistrationRegistration].